amida-tech/blue-button-record/README.md

 });
 ```

-When the session ends, you disconnect fron the database
+When the session ends, you disconnect from the database
 ``` javascript
 bbr.disconnect(function(err) {
     if (err) {throw err;}